 Distilled water might taste or look like what you get from RO systems.
 But distilled water still has some impurities in it, like minerals.
 RO water doesn’t contain any minerals.

-That is why at times, you will notice a slight difference in the taste of RO water from distilled water.
+That is why you will sometimes notice a slight difference in the taste of RO water from distilled water.
 Getting distilled water is a hefty process as it requires plenty of energy to run.
 On the other hand, RO is cost-effective and easy to use, and you will only have to turn your faucet on to get your purified water.

 Reverse Osmosis vs. Water Softener